basho/riak_dt/README.md

     > git checkout origin/rdb-riak-dt
     > make devrel

-Which should have fetched all the `riak` dependancies from github and compiled them, and create 4 release directories under the `dev` directory.
+This should have fetched all the riak dependancies from github, compiled them, and created four release directories under the `dev` directory.
 Now start your nodes and build your cluster.

     > for d in dev/*; do $d/bin/riak start; done